-The inspectors reviewed the assessments and care plans for residents who had restrictions in use.
+The inspector reviewed the assessments and care plans for residents who had restrictions in use.
 These included the alternatives trialled prior to the current restraint being used.
 Residents with restrictions in place were found to have detailed care plans in place.
-There was a check-list in place where staff would ensure residents were safe and comfortable.
+There was a check list in place where staff would ensure residents were safe and comfortable.
+The risk was reviewed on a daily basis and documented.

-The physical environment was set out to maximise residents' independence with regards to flooring, lighting and handrails along corridors, which were wide.
+The physical environment was set out to maximise resident's independence with regards to flooring, lighting and handrails along corridors.
 Residents had the correct assistive equipment such as walking aids and wheelchairs to enable them to be as independent as possible.